 Do you shoot in a studio?
 How do you get ‘that look’ in all your headshots?

-In our experience natural lighting is the most flattering for photo shoots and all the headshots you see on this site were shot in outdoor natural light.
+In our experience outdoor natural lighting is the most flattering for photo shoots, and all the headshots you see on this site were shot in this manner.
 We work out of the Ballard neighborhood, using the great backdrops in the area, and constantly moving from place to place .
 This allows us to provide a range of quality backdrop options in a short period of time, keeping you loose in a way that a studio never could.
 We’ve found that it’s basically impossible to stay nervous when you’re moving your body and making adjustments, so it works towards our goal of getting the best possible photos out of our session.

 We’re famous for relaxed and natural headshots, and it’s through over 14 years of experience we discovered the best methods to achieve this.
 Over this time we’ve come to sware off studio headshot sessions as too limiting and canned- Clients with studio sessions never really got out of their shell and showed off their true self!